British Transport Hotels: British Transport Hotels Ltd (1963–83)

-Further change occurred in 1962 with the abolition of the BTC and the transfer of its rail businesses to the newly established British Railways Board.
+In 1962 the BTC was abolished, and its rail businesses were transferred to the newly established British Railways Board.
 The BRB Chairman, Richard Beeching, argued for the retention of the hotels within the BRB's rail portfolio, and BTH Ltd was established to manage them.
 The intention was to give BTH a high degree of autonomy, including bringing in outside expertise in the hotel business to the BTH board.
 The Railways Act 1968 empowered BTH to expand beyond the railway estate, and the company considered opening a number of new hotels.
-In the event only one such hotel was opened – the Old Course at St Andrews – in 1968 before further expansion was stopped by the Conservative government elected in 1970.
-The remainder of the hotel estate was rationalised – the 34 hotels inherited by BTH being reduced to 29 by 1979.
+In the event only one such hotel was opened – the Old Course at St Andrews – in 1968, before the Conservative government elected in 1970 stopped further expansion.
+The remainder of the hotel estate was rationalised: the 34 hotels inherited by BTH had been reduced to 29 by 1979.

 The end (1983–84)

 Following the victory of the Conservative Party at the 1979 general election, led by Prime Minister Margaret Thatcher, and the deteriorating economic situation, pressure was put on nationalised industries such as British Rail to consider asset disposal.
-It was not long before the BTH Hotels were under review.
+It was not long before the BTH hotels were under review.
 The management at the time, led by Peter Land, tried to establish a viable structure for a management buyout, which would have kept the group more or less intact and would have delivered a smooth transfer to the private sector.
 As Peter Land notes in his book Sauce Supreme, politics rendered this plan impossible and the hotels were sold by open tender, realising a much lower value for the UK taxpayer than the management buyout would have done.
 By 1984, the disposal was complete and the history of BTH was at an end.

-Hotel portfolio
+List of hotels in 1948

 The British Transport Commission took over the following hotels from the big four railway companies in 1948: